calebjohnston/clickstack-client/README.md

 Local ClickStack Setup Guide
 ==================

-The ClickStack documentation is pretty good about telling you what to do as long as your deployment use case scenario fits directly into one of it's six options here: https://clickhouse.com/docs/use-cases/observability/clickstack/deployment
+The ClickStack documentation is pretty good about telling you what to do as long as your deployment use case scenario fits directly into one of [it's six options here](https://clickhouse.com/docs/use-cases/observability/clickstack/deployment).

 This guide outlines how to configure a *local* ClickStack instance with a client program to provide example input telemetry.